krmaxwell/hunting-tutorial-preso/shmoocon-cfp.md

 ## List of other conferences

-We have not submitted or presented this material to any other conference.
+We have submitted a version of this material to SANS CTI Summit, which takes place two weeks after Shmoocon.

 ## Why is this a good fit for ShmooCon